debops/debops/docs/ansible/roles/nginx/getting-started.rst

 No dhparam is set if the only protocol is TLSv1.3, because that protocol uses `Ephemeral Diffie-Hellman key exchange`_, which employs one-time keys for the current network session.
-Omitting the option is purely cosmetic, resulting in cleaner configuration file.
+Omitting the option is purely cosmetic, resulting in a cleaner configuration file.

 If `HTTP Strict Transport Security`_ is enabled, the default age is 2 years.